BryonTaylor06/Mini-PPM-Photo-Editor/README.md

 This project involved enhancing a pre-built GUI framework by implementing key backend functionalities and image transformation tools.
 Users can open, edit, and save `.ppm` images, and apply a variety of visual effects.

+> 🧑‍🤝‍🧑 This project was completed in collaboration with **two other students** as part of a team assignment for **CSCI-C212: Introduction to Software Systems** at Indiana University during Spring 2025.

 ---

 ## 🎯 Features